 Social change.
 Social justice.
 Social reform.

 Words that leave a vapor trail.
+It feels good to say them.
 They imply action, movement toward a common good.

 But is that what happens when we become warriors for our causes?
 Are we all better off?
 Or, assuming we’ve won - whatever that might mean - have we simply achieved victory for our side?